 We have a mixture of formal schemes and informal work experience opportunities at the University of Birmingham.
 Remember to ask about opportunities in your College, School and Department.
 Below are some examples of different types of opportunities.

 The College of Arts and Law has a formal Undergraduate Research Scholarship Scheme aimed at non-final year undergraduates.
+There is yet to be confirmation if the scheme will run in 2022.
+Please check the website for updates.

 The Birmingham Project